IBE160/SG-612/docs/epics.md

 **Prerequisites:** Story 1.3

-**Technical Notes:** This requires a date-based query on the task list.
+**Technical Notes:** This requires a date-based query on the task list using `GET /api/tasks?due_before=<today+7days>`.
+The sidebar containing the smart lists will collapse into an offcanvas menu on tablet and mobile screens, and the active list should have a visual indicator as per the design system.

 ### Story 3.3: Manual Filtering and Sorting